When it comes to waterfalls in Ireland, you could say there are a few. Some are very famous, while others are less well-known but no less beautiful.

 Glenbarrow is the source of Ireland’s second-longest river, the Barrow, and is a very scenic part of the Slieve Bloom Mountains.

-Through this area are three looped walks, with one being denoted the Waterfall Loop (blue trail).
+Through this area of the Slieve Bloom Mountains, there are three looped walks, with one being denoted the Waterfall Loop (blue trail, which we took).
 Taking this 7km loop through woodland will lead you to the Glenbarrow Waterfall.
 This three-tiered waterfall is also referred to as the Clamp Hole Waterfall.

-The area is peaceful, tranquil, and remote but does have parking at the trailhead.
+The area is peaceful, tranquil, and remote but does have parking at the trailhead, although it is limited as we discovered when we visited.
 Located just 30 minutes from Portlaoise, it is one of the best things to visit in County Laois.

 Address: Formoyle, Glencar, Co.
 Leitrim